yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/tls-and-ssl.md

      }
 ```

-  * Using environmental variables (handy for Multi-Cloud installation and Docker in general): `TYK_GW_HTTPSERVEROPTIONS_SSLCERTIFICATES=<cert-id>` (if you want to set multiple certificates just separate them using a comma.)
+  * Using environment variables (handy for Multi-Cloud installation and Docker in general): `TYK_GW_HTTPSERVEROPTIONS_SSLCERTIFICATES=<cert-id>` (if you want to set multiple certificates just separate them using a comma.)

 The Domain in this case will be extracted from standard certificate fields: `Subject.CommonName` or `DNSNames`.